-Long-Term Equity Incentive Compensation Granted for Fiscal 2011.
-In July 2010, our Compensation Committee awarded time-based options and performance-based options to Dr. Ashton, Ms. Freedman and Mr. Ross.
-In making these grants, our Compensation Committee determined that these grants were appropriate to reward the performance of our executive officers in fiscal year 2010, to provide retention and to balance below market 50th percentile FY 2011 base salary and total target cash, each of which was set at or below the 25th percentile of the FY 2011 Market Consensus.
-The time-based option grants were 85% of the 50th percentile in the FY 2011 Market Consensus.
-The performance-based option grants became exercisable based on the date of FDA Approval of ILUVIEN as well as achievement of time-based conditions.
-The number of performance-based option grants were designed to bring the total options granted in FY2011 to each executive officer to 85% of the 75th percentile in the FY 2011 Market Consensus if a "target" FDA Approval date set by the Committee was met and above that level if a "stretch" FDA Approval date was met and below that level if the target date was missed.
-In the event FDA Approval was not achieved on or before the "stretch" date, each executive officer forfeited a portion of the performance-based options daily.
-Because the FDA's Complete Response Letter delayed any approval of ILUVIEN beyond the stretch and target dates, the named executives forfeited performance-based options representing the stretch and target goals and have continued to forfeit them in fiscal year 2012.
-The options granted and forfeited in fiscal year 2011 were as follows:
+Long-Term Equity Incentive Compensation Granted for Fiscal 2012.
+In July 2011, our Compensation Committee awarded time-based options and performance-based options to Dr. Ashton, Ms. Freedman and Mr. Ross.
+In making these grants, our Compensation Committee determined that these grants were intended to reward the performance of our executive officers in fiscal 2011, to provide retention and to balance below market 50th percentile fiscal 2012 base salary and total target cash, each of which was set at or below the 25th percentile of the Fiscal 2012 Market Consensus.
+The time-based option grants were at the 50th percentile in the Fiscal 2012 Market Consensus.
+The performance-based option grants became exercisable based on FDA approval of ILUVIEN on or before December 31, 2011 as well as achievement of a time-based condition.
+The number of performance-based option grants were designed to bring the total options granted in fiscal 2012 to each executive officer between the 50th and 75th percentile in the Fiscal 2012 Market Consensus if FDA approval occurred by December 31, 2011.
+In the event FDA approval was not achieved by that date, each executive officer forfeited all performance-based options.
+Because the FDA's Complete Response Letter delayed any approval of ILUVIEN beyond December 31, 2011, the named executives forfeited all of their performance-based options.